-A stoneware container like this, placed in a shady spot, is best.
+A stoneware container like this, placed in a shady spot, is ideal.

-5. Consider investing now in an inexpensive mister system to set up when the temperatures increase.
-Don't leave it until the weather is hot - you'll find these sell out very quickly.
+5. Consider investing now in an inexpensive misting system to set up when the temperatures increase.
+Don't leave it until the weather is hot – you'll find these sell out very quickly.

-This simple system can reduce the ambient temperature by around 20 degrees across a ten foot area.
-It does leave wet patches on the ground - which can help cool your flock's feet!
+It's a simple system which can reduce the ambient temperature by around 20 degrees across a ten foot area.
+It does leave wet patches on the ground.
+Not to worry – they can help cool your flock's feet!

 Use outside only.
-Using a mister inside the coop itself will lead to damp conditions - and that's potentially more harmful than the heat.
+Using a mister inside the coop itself will lead to damp conditions which are potentially even more harmful than the heat.

 As the weather warms up, and given that chickens poop a lot, there's a danger that moisture can build up in the air during the summer months.

-Ammonia from a build-up of warm air and poop can damage the protective cells of the windpipe, making it easy for bacteria to invade(1).
+Ammonia from a build-up of warm air and poop can damage the protective cells of the windpipe, making it easy for bacteria to invade(2).

 6. Check the ventilation in your coop is not blocked by dirt which has built up during the winter months.
 Clean if necessary so that there is a good flow of air.

-7. Consider fixing a slider system to any existing windows in your coop so that air can circulate freely in the summer, and in the winter they can be closed to prevent drafts.
+7. Consider fixing a slider system to any existing windows in your coop so that air can circulate freely in the summer.
+In the winter they can be closed to prevent drafts.

 This video is a good example of the kind of system that works well.

-9. Make sure all openings are covered in hardware cloth (UK - galvanised mesh).
-Half inch square is the maximum size you should look for.
+9. Make sure all openings are covered in hardware cloth (UK: galvanised mesh).
+Half inch square is the maximum size you should look for; quarter inch is better.
 It's inexpensive, and it could save your chickens' lives.